sinan0310/WRF-CMORizer/README.md

 Here two `runctrl.current.nml` files are provided one for each model domain; the runctrl files are documented and determine all major metadata and domain settings and also point to static files which need to be provided for the processing (`geo_em` files).

 If the experiment does not change, no changes are needed here.
+If a new experiment is to be processd, adjust these files accordingly.

 ```
 vim -R -o runctrl.current.nml_template_d01_DA runctrl.current.nml_template_d02_DA
 ```

-The variable namelists do not need to be changed.
-There are 4 variable lists, one per variable group.
+The variable namelists do not need to be changed usually.
+There are 4 variable lists, one per "variable group".
 If a variable is not needed, this variable has to be erased form the list; the functionality which could be used before to switch a variable ON and OFF is essentially deprecated with the MPI version of the tool (although the switch as such still works).

-If the protocol does not change no changes are needed here.
+If the protocol does not change, if no new variables are required, or some variables are not required anymore, no changes are needed here.

 ```
-runctrl.vars.std_sfc.nml
+vim runctrl.vars.std_sfc.nml
-runctrl.vars.std_minmax.nml
+vim runctrl.vars.std_minmax.nml
-runctrl.vars.std_presslev.nml
+vim runctrl.vars.std_presslev.nml
-runctrl.vars.special.nml
+vim runctrl.vars.special.nml
 ```

 The run control script (i) handles the data and (ii) starts the CMORizer, making sure via srun options, that there is no overlap as `srun` submitted two times on the same compute node.
 Here multiple manual adjustments are needed.
 See comments in the code (sbatch options, wallclock times, see performance section; linking the correct variable and runctrl namelists).